wagtail/wagtail/docs/reference/hooks.rst

 ``construct_image_chooser_queryset``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Called when rendering the image chooser view, to allow the image listing queryset to be customised.
-The callable passed into the hook will receive the current image queryset and the request object, and must return a Document queryset (either the original one, or a new one).
+  Called when rendering the image chooser view, to allow the image listing QuerySet to be customised.
+The callable passed into the hook will receive the current image QuerySet and the request object, and must return a Document QuerySet (either the original one, or a new one).

   .. code-block:: python